 - Invasive Surgery: If an incident leads to invasive or complicated surgery, medical costs will skyrocket and it will take months to recuperate.
-All of these factors are added into the amount you can claim for current and future expenses.
+All of these factors are added to the amount you can claim for current and future expenses.

-An insurance adjuster, judge, or a jury will look at the kind of treatment is required for a victim’s injuries, how long that therapy will last, if the victim has pre-existing conditions, if the aftereffects of an accident put limitations on a victims of life, wage loss, pain and suffering, and a host of other factors that affect your compensation.
+An insurance adjuster, judge, or a jury will look at the kind of treatment is required for a victim’s injuries, how long that therapy will last, if the victim has pre-existing conditions, if the aftereffects of an accident put limitations on a victims life, wage loss, pain and suffering, and a host of other factors that affect your compensation.

 Limits For Car Accident Claims